Learn how to create a charming acorns-themed DIY fall wooden tray for serving nuts! Makes a perfect fall centerpiece that’s handy too!

 Hmmm… how about a wooden serving tray with an Acorn theme to cart some nut bowls around on?

 Now that would be not only fun to make, it would be highly productive too!
-And would double as a pretty fall table or Thanksgiving tabletop centerpiece.
+And would double as a pretty fall table or Thanksgiving tabletop centerpiece, or simply place on a coffee table to snack from!

 So… let’s build an Acorns DIY wood tray for serving nuts for those of us who have a passion for eating fresh nuts… in fine fall-style this round!